 My suitcase was NEVER too full for a book.

 Until I got pregnant with my daughter in 2010, I had never seriously thought about my choice of souvenirs.
-I found out I was 12 weeks pregnant the week I was leaving Turkmenistan after 2 years.
+The week before I left my home of 2 years in Turkmenistan, I found out I was 12 weeks pregnant.
 I would be moving to Cairo, Egypt in the fall for my next teaching post, and needless to say, my world had effectively shifted.
-I was on my way back to San Diego, California for the summer but first took a two-week holiday in Turkey, Italy, and Morocco.
+On my way back to San Diego, California for the summer but first took a two-week holiday in Turkey, Italy, and Morocco.
 As I meandered through the streets of Rome, relishing in my strawberry gelato (yes, I remember those tiny details… again, TURKMENISTAN for two years☺), I found a bookstore that had the cutest version of “The Three Little Pigs”, “Tre Porcellini”.

 It was small, light, and I felt proud of my wonderful and worldly choice of a souvenir for my unborn child.
 In Fez, I once again found myself in a wonderful little book shop in the maze of the city Medina.
 This time I found a book about a pig (it must have been due living in the Muslim country that my unconscious gravitated to the books about pork☺) called “Ti-cochon beut jouer”.
 Little did I know that 5 years later, I would be living in West Africa where I had no more excuses not to read that little story to my now 4- year old who now corrects my French grammar.
 Excusez-moi!! 🙂